merdarking/Image-Manipulating/README.md

 # Image-Manipulating
-Project related to image manipulating
+Project Task related to image manipulating

 Resize and rotate the image